Double Cluster in Perseus on October evenings

-Category: Space Hits: 5Here’s the relationship between the prominent M or W shape of Cassiopeia and the Double Cluster in Perseus.
+Category: Space Hits: 11Here’s the relationship between the prominent M or W shape of Cassiopeia and the Double Cluster in Perseus.

 The Double Cluster in Perseus consists of two open star clusters near each other on the sky’s dome.
 Amateur astronomers know them as h and Chi Persei.
 The two clusters reside in the northern part of the constellation Perseus, quite close to the constellation Cassiopeia the Queen.
 If you have a dark sky and find Cassiopeia – which is easy, because the constellation has a distinctive M or W shape – be sure to look for Perseus, too.
 Then just scan with your binoculars between them.
 The Double Cluster – a breathtaking pair of clusters, each containing supergiant suns – will be there.